 Once your parent and servers are created, if backups are configured there is a 24-hour window for all of the backups of servers on the parent to run.
 Depending on the number of servers created on the parent, the disk activity in those servers and the disk subsystem on the parent, this may not be possible in all cases.
 Please bear this in mind and consider alternative backups.

 That’s it!
-Now you have your own Storm Private Cloud Parent, complete with several servers.
-You have total control over this environment as well as all of the features you normally enjoy with Storm!
+Now you have your own Private VPS Parent, complete with several servers.
+You have total control over this environment as well as all of the features you normally enjoy with our VPS!